cmarrin/placid/kernel/README.md

 ## Memory management

-ARM MMU is used to manage virtual memory.
+The ARM MMU is used to manage virtual memory.
 In the kernel translation table the memory map is as follows:

 | **Translation Table Entry** | **Virtual Address**       | **Physical Address**     	| **Notes**                                               |
 |-------------------------	  |-------------------------	|-------------------------	|-------------------------------------------------------	|